-“For home health aides, I believe that reliability, professionalism and sense of customer service are also critical to emphasize,” Rise says.
+“For home health aides, reliability, professionalism and sense of customer service are also critical to emphasize,” Rise says.
 “It’s a good idea to add a few soft skills — time management, organization — to the resume, but don’t over-rely on them.”

 - Talk to any friends who are caregivers and ask them what they’ve included on their resumes.

-- Check out senior caregiver profiles on Care.com to see what they've listed on there.
+- Check out senior caregiver profiles on Care.com.

 - Read through senior caregiver job postings on sites like Care.com and Indeed.com and see what skills employers are looking for.